Lego Minifigures (theme)

 Lego Minifigures (stylized as LEGO Minifigures) are a 2010 Lego theme based on a set of collectible Lego minifigures.
 Each figure is an original character with new clothing and facial designs, and many contain previously unseen accessories.

 Each series usually contains 16 different minifigures; however, some series contain as few as 9 minifigures, while others contain up to 22.
 Since 2021, the number of different minifigures for a series is set to 12.
 In 2023, the Disney 100-anniversary series came out, bringing the total number of figures to 18, although it was once again reduced to 12 with the second Marvel series.
 This series also introduced paper boxes, instead of the plastic bags, making it no longer possible to feel up the pieces for each figure.

+In celebration of the tenth series, the minifigure Mr. Gold had 5,000 copies produced.
+Mr. Gold has since sold for thousands on online markets.